Skip to main content

 #

-• Outstanding neighborhood restaurants
+• Outstanding neighborhood restaurants and tavernas

-• Local bakeries and kafeneia
+• Local bakeries and old-school kafeneia (coffee houses)

-• Quiet streets for evening walks
+• Quiet streets perfect for evening strolls

-• 10-minute walk to Acropolis
+• 10-minute walk to the Acropolis

 Where to Eat